Select Page

 1. Use general and clear vocabulary that is easy for anyone to understand when writing these guidelines

-1. Update your acceptable use policies regularly to ensure no compliance with use of the latest technology
+1. Update your acceptable use policies regularly to ensure compliance with the use of the latest technology

 Some organizations may reference acceptable technology use policies for the workplace.
 However, other businesses might not do so.
 Instead, they might rely on other documentation and regulations to ensure that their technology is used the way they intend it to be.